monktastic/evil/index.md

 ### Impersonation

+> _And no wonder, for even Satan masquerades as an angel of light.
+So it is not strange that his ministers also masquerade as ministers of righteousness._ —2 Corinthians 11:14-16

 The trickiest thing about evil is that it masquerades as our light.
 When we are in close contact with our light, they are easy to tell apart.
 But each time we confuse them, it becomes progressively harder.
 Eventually there is no memory of the light at all, and "good" refers to some arbitrary (and secretly self-serving) principles.
 This is a difficult place to work your way back from.

 ### Does evil really exist?